erikgrinaker/toydb/REFERENCE.md

 ### Mathematical operators

 Mathematical operators apply standard math operations on numeric (`INTEGER` or `FLOAT`) operands.
 If either operand is a `FLOAT`, both operands are converted to `FLOAT` and the result is a `FLOAT`.
 If either operand is `NULL`, the result is `NULL`.
-The special values `INFINITY` and `NAN` are handled according to the IEEE 754 `binary64` spec.
+The special values `INFINITY` and `NAN` are handled according to the IEEE 754 spec.

-For `INTEGER` operands, failure conditions such as overflow and division by zero yield an error, while for `FLOAT` operands these return `INFINITY` or `NAN` as appropriate.
+For `INTEGER` operands, failure conditions such as overflow and division by zero yield an error.
+For `FLOAT` operands, these return `INFINITY` or `NAN` as appropriate.

 Binary operators: